 Silver will tarnish over time.
-This does not mean there is damage to the key or silver, it is just a chemical reaction.
-Sulfur has interacted with the silver and created a black/brownish looking patina oxide.
-To remove it, you will have 2 options:
+This does not mean that the keys or silver are damaged.
+What you see is just the oxidation of silver, a natural chemical reaction.
+The sulfur interacted with the silver and created a black/brownish-looking patina oxide.
+To remove it, you have 2 options:

-You can remove it physically by rubbing it off with some kind of cloth or tincture, but this will also remove the silver from the keys and the silver plating will finally be gone.
+1. You can remove it physically by rubbing it off with some kind of silver cloth or tincture, but this will always remove the silver from the keys and the plating will eventually be gone.

-Our advice is either to let it tarnish or, if you would like to remove the oxide, do it very carefully.
+Our advice is either to let it tarnish or if you would like to remove the oxide, do it very carefully and seldom.

 Silver tarnish prevention

 Nevertheless, you can try to prevent it from happening by putting a so-called "silver protection strip"

 In addition, you should always wipe off your fingerprints after you play the instrument and put it back into the case

 Most mouthpieces are made from a hard rubber which includes a high percentage of sulfur.
 If you notice, that your keys, which lay close to your mouthpiece compartment tarnish, you can be sure, that they are the reason.